-At first, Avdija downplays the burden that comes with being the greatest prospect in the history of his country.
+At first, Avdija downplays the burden that comes with being the greatest prospect his country has ever produced.
 "I don't feel pressure off the court," he says.
 What the label means most, he adds, is that "I have to keep working."
 (Maccabi players and staff speak to each other in English; Avdija is basically fluent.)
 He believes all of it, everything in his life, is an "honor" and a "blessing," and he's just "so lucky."
 Standard athlete-speak.
 But every now and then he lets his guard down, just a bit; every now and then he allows himself to deviate from the script and now, while driving by Shlomo Group Arena, a multipurpose hall built on an industrial patch in northern Tel Aviv, he smiles.

 "Seeing that place always makes me feel good," he says.
 He points out that it's where he won this past summer's FIBA U20 European Championship.
 That night—and all tournament—the 6'9" Avdija was relentless.
 Attacking the paint, effortlessly pulling up from 25 feet, flinging pinpoint passes across the court.
 "You could see the outlines of a player who could be special," one NBA scout said.
 He led Israel to a gold medal and was named tournament MVP.
 It was a special moment for him, as a basketball player and an Israeli citizen.
 But there's another reason the game meant so much to him: It represented everything he's trying to achieve.

 "Do you know I couldn't sleep the night before?" he asks.
 Too much adrenaline, he adds.
 This happens to him sometimes.
 He uses different words to describe the emotions.
 Adrenaline.
 Nerves.
 Anxiety.
-Sitting behind the wheel, he's explaining what it is he feels and why.
-The conversation goes in all sorts of directions, but then he stops.
+Sitting behind the wheel, he's explaining what it is he feels and why and the conversation goes in all sorts of directions, but then he stops.

 "It's not that good that I told you, is it?" he asks.
-He can already envision the responses to such an admission.
+I ask why.

 "If now I'm getting nervous, then what will I do next year?" he asks out loud.

 A little less than 24 hours earlier, Avdija is on the court, warming up for a preseason road matchup against Hapoel Tel Aviv.
 Tipoff is not for another 20 minutes, but Shlomo Arena is already buzzing.
 Behind one basket, a sea of fans, all covered in Maccabi yellow, are chanting and waving logo-adorned flags.
 Hapoel's diehards, clad in red, have stationed themselves across the court.
-Between the noise and the compact gym—3,504 seats—it feels like a battle between a couple of college rivals.
+The noise and the compact gym—3,504 seats—brings to mind a battle between a couple of college rivals.